AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## 月人 - Tsukibito (Moonfolk)

 Tsukibito are associated with rabbits, and are believed to have first lived on the moon, Eisei, before arriving on Sumiriku; The people of Sumiriku believe they can see a face of a Tsukibito when they look up at Eisei.
 This connection with the moon gives many Tsukibito some power over gravity, as well as a somewhat alien mind to most of the other peoples of Sumiriku.
-Tsukibito have long &nbsp;hair that is often seen tied up in almost gravity- &nbsp;&nbsp;&nbsp;&nbsp;defying buns and ears that fall like ribbons, &nbsp;&nbsp;&nbsp;&nbsp;frequently wrapped around the hair buns to &nbsp;&nbsp;&nbsp;&nbsp;hide their length.
+Tsukibito have long hair that is often seen tied up in almost &nbsp;&nbsp;&nbsp;gravity-defying buns and ears that fall like &nbsp;&nbsp;&nbsp;ribbons, frequently wrapped around the hair &nbsp;&nbsp;&nbsp;buns to hide their length.
 Tsukibito are long-lived, typically reaching maturity around age 20 and living anywhere from 200-250 years.
 Those that place their feet on the ground stand an average of around 5 to 6 feet tall.

 There are three variants of Moonfolk.
 The most common are the Soratami (空民), or Skyfolk, who are said to have been the first Tsukibito, who descended from their birthplace on the Moon.
 They have very fair and sheer white skin, traditionally decorated with delicate, sweeping purple tattoos, and frequently live in floating palaces and settlements.
 Within these settlements they are known to keep extensive records, histories, and any other scholarly information they can gather.
 They also are most commonly seen levitating just slightly, as to not dirty themselves by touching the ground.